PMOS

 • Heavy menstrual bleeding

-• Excess hair on the face, chest, or abdomen
+• Excess hair growth on the face, chest, abdomen, or back

 • Thinning hair on the scalp